Welcome to my blog

 What to Expect for Apple’s 10th iPhone

-Eagerly anticipated, the new iPhone 8 coming this fall is Apple’s 10th anniversary edition of the iPhone.
 For its 10th edition of the iPhone first, Apple is expected to have a dramatic redesign.
 Since 2012, Apple has unveiled new iPhone editions in the first or second week of September consistently.
-Expectations remain that Apple will follow this schedule, announcing its new iPhone 8 in roughly 80 days from now. iOS 11, Rich Graphics and Augmented Reality (AR) WWDC earlier this month offered a preview of iOS 11 as well as...
+Expectations remain that Apple will follow this schedule, announcing its new iPhone model in roughly 80 days from now, which would be consistent with previous years' releases.

 APFS: Apple's new file system for Macs